jsll/position-contrained-6dof-graspnet/README.md

 # Constrained Generative Sampling of 6-DoF Grasps

-This repository provides the code for training VCGS, a position constrained generative 6-DoF grasp sampler, from the paper [Constrained Generative Sampling of 6-DoF Grasps](https://arxiv.org/pdf/2302.10745.pdf).
+This repository provides the code for training VCGS, a position-constrained generative 6-DoF grasp sampler, from the paper [Constrained Generative Sampling of 6-DoF Grasps](https://arxiv.org/pdf/2302.10745.pdf).

 ![example](files/overview.png)

 ## Installation

-This code has been tested with python 3.6, PyTorch 1.4 and CUDA 10.0 on Ubuntu 18.04.
+This code has been tested with Python 3.6, PyTorch 1.4, and CUDA 10.0 on Ubuntu 18.04.
 To install do

 1) `pip3 install torch==1.4.0+cu100 torchvision==0.5.0+cu100 -f <https://download.pytorch.org/whl/torch_stable.html>`